Eoljjang/poke-gear/README.md

 - Currently we are querying the database from pre-defined ids like notebook_id, note_id, etc. Mongo actually automatically genereates an object id for each item.
 So it might be worthwhile to use that instead but idk yet.

 ### Bugs / Tickets to Do
+- [X] Clicking outside of the sidebar should close it.
+- [X] Clicking outside of the context menu should close it.
+- [X] Styling when a NEW user arrives is kinda wack.
-- [ ] Add error handling if syncing fails.
-Display a failed sync message.
+- [ ] Add error handling messages for:
+    - [ ] If syncing fails.
+    - [ ] If API search fails.
 - [ ] Quill insert link on text far left extends too far to the left.
 So the insert link field gets cut off.

 - [ ] Disabled clicking home-icon to navigate back to dashboard.
 There's a bug where this feature causes userData to not be refetched.
     - Solution is probably using some sort of global state for userData.
     - Keep this in mind if you use other links that navigate back home.
     - For some reason this issue does not exist in the sidebar.

-- [X] Clicking outside of the sidebar should close it.
-- [X] Clicking outside of the context menu should close it.
+- [ ] Re-style recent notes to be css grid instead of flex.
+Can enforce a 3 column table this way.
 - [ ] If no notebook is selected, quicknote automatically should go under a "quicknotes" folder.
     - This is important as a new user actually can't use the "quicknotes" feature.
-- [ ] Find some sort of use for the footer.
-- [ ] Styling when a NEW user arrives is kinda wack.